samsungsamiio/samsungsami.io/source/sami/demos-tools/device-simulator.md

     WS -> {"data":{"mid":"068ed1e6726847599914bc074f36fa8c","cid":"1432861983572"}}
     Send #2 (+1000ms.
 Elapsed: 2001ms) {"description":"ddza","heartRate":24,"state":0,"activity":1}

 Using another Device Simulator instance, you can listen for messages that are sent to SAMI by the simulated device.
 You can use the same or a different access token to start the second Simulator instance.
-Below is an example of a second Device Simulator terminal displaying messages sent:
+Below is an example of a second Device Simulator terminal displaying the messages received in SAMI:

     $ ll 6a5bb957531f4704a5e3509a727573a5
     Using this token to connect: 3118b86da4c343b28da89a1c56f18c18